veebch/btcticker/README.md

 Detatch from the screen session using CTRL-A followed by CTRL-D

 The ticker will now pull data every 10 minutes and update the display.

+Screen orientation and screen inversion can be toggled using the on-screen keys.
+Update frequency can be changed in the config.yaml file (default is 600 seconds).

 # Contributing